-The financial statements of the retirement system are prepared on the accrual basis of accounting.
-Employer contributions are recognized when payable to the retirement system.
-Benefits or refunds are recognized when due and payable in accordance with the terms of the retirement system.
+The financial statements of the retirement systems are prepared on the accrual basis of accounting.
+Employer contributions are recognized when payable to the retirement systems.
+Benefits or refunds are recognized when due and payable in accordance with the terms of the retirement systems.

-NOTE 4.
+NOTE 5.
 EMPLOYEE RETIREMENT SYSTEMS (Continued)